naver/nam-sdk-android/README.md

 - [Java Example](https://github.com/naver/nam-sdk-android/tree/main/java-sample)
 - [Kotlin Example](https://github.com/naver/nam-sdk-android/tree/main/kotlin-sample)
+> [!NOTE]
->Note: These applications are provided for demo purposes only.
+> These applications are provided for demo purposes only.
 Do NOT use in production.

 ## Feedback and getting help